dootsnaps/Chunky-Lookbook/README.md

 **Why are you doing this when there's official documentation already on the Chunky website?**

-Because the official documentation is extremely outdated, and frankly, totally sucks due to providing no exambles.
+Because the official documentation is extremely outdated, incomplete, and frankly, ~~totally sucks~~ is borderline useless due to having almost no examples.

 **Do you believe in giraffes?**